RunestoneInteractive/thinkcspy/_sources/Strings/Exercises.rst

                 :identifier: disqus_d7d1ca00bfff4e7bacf886386fb3302e

 #.
-Write a function called  ``removeDups`` that takes a string and creates a new string by only adding those characters that are not already present.
+Write a function called  ``remove_dups`` that takes a string and creates a new string by only adding those characters that are not already present.
 In other words,
    there will never be a duplicate letter added to the new string.

    .. actex:: ex_8_19